samyakath44-web/portfolio/README.md

-# Hi, I'm Samya.
+# Hi, I'm Samya 👋

-Welcome to my GitHub!

 I'm a second-year Computer Science Engineering student who enjoys learning by building.

-Instead of just watching tutorials, I challenge myself to turn every new concept into a real project.
+Rather than only completing tutorials, I like turning every new concept into a real project.
 This GitHub is where I document that journey—from beginner experiments to projects that solve real-world problems.

-I'm currently exploring Python, SQL, Excel, Git, and web development, and I'm always looking for opportunities to learn something new.

-There's still a long way to go, but every project here is one step forward.

-Thanks for visiting!
+---

+## Currently Learning

+- Python
+- SQL
+- Excel
+- HTML & CSS
+- Git & GitHub

+---

+## Current Goal

+I'm working towards becoming a software engineer by consistently building projects, improving my problem-solving skills, and learning new technologies.

+---

+## Projects

+Projects will be added here as I build them.

+---

+*"Every expert was once a beginner who refused to quit."*